rfhb/ctrdata/README.md

 ```
 ![Histogram][1]

 * Retrieve additional trials from another register and check for duplicates:
 ```R
 getCTRdata(queryterm = "cancer&recr=Open&type=Intr&age=0", register = "CTGOV")
 uniquetrialsCTRdata()
 ```

+## In the works - next steps

+* An efficient, differential update mechanism will be finalised and provided, using the RSS feeds that the registers provide after executing a query.

+* A function to get into one column similar information (e.g., number of trial participants) from different registers (which use different fieldnames) in the mongo database.

-* More examples and analysis functions to come.
-Further suggestions: inspect database contents for example using [Robomongo](http://www.robomongo.org) or analyse time trends of numbers and features of clinical trials.
+* More examples for analyses will be provided, with special functions to support analysing time trends of numbers and features of clinical trials.

+* Have a look at the database contents for example using [Robomongo](http://www.robomongo.org).

 ## Acknowledgements